EGI-Federation/documentation/content/en/providers/rod/duties/_index.md

 ROD can place a site or a service endpoint (there can be multiple services running on a single host) in downtime in the GOCDB if it is either requested by the site, or if ROD sees an urgent need to do it.

-**Note: This is actually optional; an NGI may decide on a different policy if the site admins are not happy with ROD setting downtimes for them.
-However, it should be considered mandatory in case of urgent security incidents.**
+> **Note**: This is actually optional; an NGI may decide on a different policy
+> if the site admins are not happy with ROD setting downtimes for them.
+However,
+> it should be considered mandatory in case of urgent security incidents.

 ROD may also suspend a site, under exceptional circumstances, without going through all the steps of the escalation procedure.
 For example, if a security